caseycesari/vectorformats.DjangoWStyle/README.md

 	>>> geoj = GeoJSON.GeoJSON()
 	>>> geoj.encode(djf.decode(qs))

-This will add the following to the GeoJSON `property` object of the GeoJSON output for "Broad":
+Assuming the suffix value for the entry "Broad" was "st", the above code will add the following to the `property` object of the GeoJSON output for "Broad":

-	'suffix_display': 'Avenue'
+	'suffix_display': 'Street'